watch the FLOMM trailer!

 I’ve been teaching at American River College since 2003.

-And wat I love about the school’s Art New Media program is its stated dedication to ‘an art and design education in a digital environment that honors traditional art foundations.’
+And wat I love about the school’s Art New Media program is its original stated dedication to ‘an art and design education in a digital environment that honors traditional art foundations.’

 Meaning: Students will learn the nuance and process that others pay a lot of money to learn at an expensive design school – plus, software training.